 Science is advancing at a good pace even in these tough times in which the world is hardly hit by COVID – 19.
-Here are some science news worth listing on the basis of advances made in July 2020.
+Here is a list of some science news worth listing on the basis of advances made in July 2020.

 Science News Monthly – July 2020